A bequest is a gift specified in your Will.

 All bequests, whether large or small, are greatly appreciated.
 If you leave a percentage of your estate, this will ensure that the value of your gift is not affected by inflation.
 If you choose to leave a set amount of your estate, you can specify the exact sum you wish to donate.

 The easiest way to make a bequest to the AGSA Foundation is to add a Codicil to your current Will or trust.
-If you do not have a will or trust, you should look into establishing one.
 At that time, you can instruct your legal advisor that you wish to include a bequest to the AGSA Foundation.

-A Will ensures you are in control of your assets and outlines how they will be distributed to the people and causes/organisations that you care about.
-Your loved ones won’t need to make difficult decisions about the distribution of your estate.
+A Will ensures you are in control of your assets and outlines how they will be distributed to the people and causes/organisations that you care about, so that your loved ones won’t need to make difficult decisions about the distribution of your estate.

 Using a practicing solicitor or trust company ensures your Will is legally correct and that your wishes will be followed accurately.